Philippines Socioeconomic Panel Survey (PSPS)

 One major constraint in evaluating the effectiveness of social programs is the lack of long-term and high-quality data.
 Most data collection efforts focus on a few variables of interest relevant to a particular policy question or impact evaluation and are conducted at a single point in time.
 However, panel studies have the potential to provide rich data by regularly tracking individuals over an extended period of time on a wide range of dimensions.

-The PSPS in Western Visayas will act as a piloting ground for both private and public social innovations that aim to improve the lives of those experiencing poverty.
-The survey will provide publicly available data for government actors, researchers, and practitioners to better understand the long-run processes of social and economic development through regular in-person data collection efforts every four years.
-This data will serve as a baseline, midline, and endline for different studies, enabling rigorous impact evaluations that test specific programs and policies before they are scaled up nationwide.
+The PSPS in Western Visayas will provide publicly available data for government actors, researchers, and practitioners to better understand the long-run processes of social and economic development through regular in-person data collection efforts every four years.
+This data will serve as a baseline, midline, and endline for different studies, enabling rigorous impact evaluations that measure the impact of programs and policies before they are scaled up nationwide.

 Partners